 There are usually two dbus instances running on a Linux system: system and session.
 The session dbus is created when you login and is isolated to processes run within that login.
 This lets you do things like copy-and-paste, for example.
 You don’t usually need any additional security in the session bus.

 The system bus manages things like shutdown and networks.
 It can define what operations are permitted depending on the remote connection’s user or group.
 For an embedded system, there may be no point in having a session bus and everything may be controlled through the system bus.

 Do you need dbus?

 There are command line programs for most system management functions.
 However, these traditional interfaces now talk dbus to get the job done.
-For example, the shutdown command actually uses dbus to tell systemd to set a new run level.
+For example, the shutdown command actually uses dbus to tell systems to set a new run level.
 Talking directly to dbus saves a step and may expose a richer interface than the command line.

-Once you are interacting with dbus, then all your system management can be done in a product specific way.
-The well tested Linux back end processes are doing the work, but are controlled through your product specific policies or user interface.
+Once you are interacting with dbus, then all your system management can be done in a product-specific way.
+The well tested Linux back end processes are doing the work, but are controlled through your product-specific policies or user interface.